 - Your files will be purged from BitTitan storage after 30 days.

-- Your oldest file(s) may also be purged when you are attempting to upload a new file and have reached the 100GB limit.
+- Your oldest file(s) may also be purged when attempting to upload a new file and have reached the 100GB limit.

 Choosing Azure storage

-You can use either your own storage, or the BitTitan Azure storage.
+You can use either your storage or the BitTitan Azure storage.

-Important: IP lock down will not work for your custom Azure Storage unless Microsoft server IPs are included as well.
+IP lockdown will not work for your custom Azure Storage unless Microsoft server IPs are included as well.
 For more details on Microsoft endpoints, refer to URL & IP address ranges.

 - You can read the data in your Azure storage containers.

-- With BitTitan Storage, you do not need to have your own Azure storage.
+- You do not need to have your own Azure storage.
 Instead, you can upload your PSTs to our cloud storage account, but there are some limitations.

-- For security, you will have to use our specialized tool, UploaderWiz, to upload your PSTs to our storage.
-This will securely upload your PSTs to an isolated container that no one else has access to.
-Once you upload the PST, you will not be able to read it.
-Only MigrationWiz will be able to read it in order to migrate the data into your MigrationWiz project dashboard.
+- For security, you should use our specialized tool, UploaderWiz, to upload your PSTs to our storage.
+This securely uploads your PSTs to an isolated container that no one else can access.
+Once you upload the PST, you cannot read it.
+Only MigrationWiz can read it to migrate the data into your MigrationWiz project dashboard.

 BitTitan Azure storage

-BitTitan has its own Azure storage, which can be used by Partners for temporary storage on Azure during those migrations which require Azure storage.
+BitTitan has its own Azure storage, Partners can use it for temporary storage on Azure during those migrations that require Azure storage.

-Certain migration scenarios follow a two-step process whereby files are uploaded to an Azure container or containers first, before being discovered and used by MigrationWiz during the migration.
-Examples of migration scenarios that require Azure storage include Google Vault, File Server and PST migrations.
-(OneDrive, SharePoint and Teams migrations are not supported)
+Certain migration scenarios follow a two-step process whereby files are uploaded to an Azure container or containers, before being discovered and used by MigrationWiz during the migration.
+Examples of migration scenarios that require Azure storage include Google Vault, File Server, and PST migrations.
+(OneDrive, SharePoint, and Teams migrations are not supported)

 If a Partner or their customer already has an Azure subscription, they should use this during the upload process.
-However, if a Partner, or their customer, do not have an Azure subscription, they can use the BitTitan Azure storage to store their files on a temporary basis.
+Otherwise, they can use the BitTitan Azure storage to store their files temporarily.

 More details about BitTitan storage are listed below:

 - BitTitan storage has a limitation of 100GB per customer.
-If you require more than 100GB, you will need to purchase your own Azure subscription.
+If you require more than 100GB, purchase your own Azure subscription.
 Please read the Purchase Microsoft Azure Subscription article for more details.

-- For security, you will have to use the BitTitan specialized tool, UploaderWiz, to upload your PSTs to BitTitan Azure Storage.
-This will securely upload your files to an isolated container that no one else has access to.
-Once you upload the files, you will not be able to read them from the Azure container.
-Only MigrationWiz will be able to read the files in order to retrieve the data from the Azure container into your MigrationWiz project dashboard.
+- For security, you should use the BitTitan specialized tool, UploaderWiz, to upload your PSTs to BitTitan Azure Storage.
+This will securely upload your files to an isolated container that no one else can access.
+Once you upload the files, you cannot read them from the Azure container.
+Only MigrationWiz can read the files to retrieve the data from the Azure container into your MigrationWiz project dashboard.

 - Your files will be purged from BitTitan storage after 30 days.

-- Your oldest file(s) may also be purged when you are attempting to upload a new file and have reached the 100GB limit.
+- Your oldest file(s) may also be purged when attempting to upload a new file and have reached the 100GB limit.

 Storage Account vs. Bucket